 Standard Deduction Under Section 24 of Income Tax

-According to Section 24 of the Income Tax Act – standard deduction is a tax break available to all taxpayers.
+According to Section 24 of the Income Tax Act – a standard deduction is a tax break available to all taxpayers.
 The standard deduction under section 24 in income from house property income is 30% of the net annual value of the property.
 Even if the taxpayer’s actual expenditure on the property is high or low, the 30% deduction is allowed.
 The deduction is made regardless of the costs of repairs, insurance, power, and water supply, among other things.
 There is no annual revenue in the case of self-occupied properties.
 As a result, the standard deduction under section 24 is nil.
 As a result, in the case of self-occupied properties, the standard interest deduction under section 24 does not apply.

 Maximization of Tax Rebate Under Section 24